2017 For One World Travel Grant Program – Deadline Extended!

 - Total value of the travel grant is over $1,500 but is NOT intended to cover the full cost of the trip to the grant winner.

 - For One World reimburses the grant winners for $1000 of the flight (after the grant winner purchases and provides a receipt to their assigned For One World advisor).
 Your assigned advisor can help you find a flight.
-Last year the high season round-trip flights were around $1,800 with British Airways, and nonstop NYC to Accra via Delta is available for about $200 more.
+Last year the high season round-trip flights were around $900 with Delta, and nonstop NYC to Accra via Delta is available for about $200 more.

 Note: Airfare can change drastically based on demand and fuel costs.